Minnesota DFL Party Moves Conventions to Online Ballot

 Parking at Central High School

-Delegates to the SD64 convention should enter in the gym (west-facing) entrance to Central High School on Marshall Ave labeled “door 13” (even though the address is listed as 275 N. Lexington Ave.).
-As the gym entrance has stairs, the handicap-accessible entrance is door 2, on the ground level to the right of the main stairs on the south face (see the map below).
+Delegates to the SD64 DFL convention should enter the gym (west-facing) entrance to Central High School on Marshall Ave (labeled “Door 13”) even though the address is listed as 275 N. Lexington Ave.
+The gym entrance has stairs and a sloped ramp leading to the entrance door.
+Other handicap-accessible entrances are door 2, on the ground level to the right side of the main stairs on the south face, and door 8, by the north parking lot (see attached map).

 What Happens at the Convention?